puppetlabs/pe_502_hello_world/README.md

 This repository provides the Hello World application code for PE 502 Lab 1.
 This code is only the starting point.
 You will need to modify the code according to the lab instructions to complete the lab.

 ---

 Copyright 2024.
 Puppet, Inc., a Perforce company.

+*As stated in the [software license](LICENSE.md), this module is provided as-is, without warranty.
+It is intended for educational purposes only.*